North York: Demographics

-North York is highly multicultural and diverse.

 Economy

 The district's central business district is known as North York Centre, which was the location of the former city's government and major corporate headquarters.
 North York Centre continues to be one of Toronto's major corporate areas with many office buildings and businesses.
 The former city hall of North York, the North York Civic Centre, is located within North York City Centre.

 Downsview Airport, near Sheppard and Allen Road, employs 1,800 workers.
 Downsview Airport will be the location of the Centennial College Aerospace campus, a $60 million investment from the Government of Ontario and Government of Canada.
 Private partners include Bombardier, Honeywell, MDA Corporation, Pratt & Whitney Canada, Ryerson University, Sumitomo Precision Products Canada Aircraft, Inc. and UTC Aerospace Systems.

 Flemingdon Park, located near Eglinton and Don Mills, is an economic hub located near the busy Don Valley Parkway and busy Toronto Transit Commission (TTC) routes.
 McDonald's Canada and Celestica are located in this area, and Foresters Insurance has a major office tower and Bell Canada has a data centre.
 The Concorde Corporate Centre has 550,000 ft2 of leasable area and is 85% occupied with tenants such as Home Depot Canada, Sport Alliance of Ontario, Toronto-Dominion Bank, Esri Canada and Deloitte.
 Home Depot's Canadian head office is located in Flemingdon Park.

 North York houses two of Toronto's five major shopping malls: the Yorkdale Shopping Centre and Fairview Mall.
 Other neighbourhood malls locations include Centerpoint Mall, Bayview Village, Sheridan Mall, Yorkgate Mall, Shops at Don Mills, Steeles West Market Mall, Jane Finch Mall and Sheppard Centre.

 Health care is another major industry in North York, with the district housing several major hospitals, including the North York General Hospital, Humber River Hospital and the Sunnybrook Health Sciences Centre.